kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

              component parameters and artifacts.
 Reusing pipeline names may result in unexpected behaviors.
 You can override this name when you run the pipeline.
         *   `description`: (Optional.)
 A user friendly description of this pipeline.
         *   `pipeline_root`: (Optional.)
 The root path where this pipeline's outputs are stored.
-This can be a MinIO, Cloud Storage, or Amazon Web Services S3 URI.
+This can be a MinIO, Google Cloud Storage, or Amazon Web Services S3 URI.
 You can override the pipeline root when you run the pipeline.

-            If you do not specify the `pipeline_root`, you must specify it when you run the pipeline.
+            If you do not specify the `pipeline_root`, Kubeflow Pipelines stores your artifacts using MinIO.

-    *   The Pipelines SDK v2 compiler checks that data types are used correctly in pipelines, and that parameters outputs are not passed to artifact inputs and vice versa.
+    *   The Pipelines SDK v2 compiler checks that data types are used correctly in pipelines.

         You might need to modify existing pipelines to run them in v2 compatibility mode.